hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - group of computers connected to the Internet that have been compromised by a hacker using a virus or Trojan horse

-- DoS and DDoS
+- DoS and DDo
-  - an application attack using <span style="color: #bb6600;">botnet</span> from multiple remote locations that flood a web application causing a degraded performance or a complete outage
   - categories of attacks: <span style="color: #bb6600;">protocol & volume-based</span>
   - common attacks: syn flood, udp flood, http flood, ping of death, smurf attack, fraggle attack, slowloris, application level attacks, NTP amplification,advanced persistent DoS (APDoS), zer-day DDoS attacks
+  - DoS: a computer is used to flood a server with TCP and UDP packets
+  - DDoS
+    - multiple systems target a single system with a DoS attack
-  - DDoS: shutting down a network or service, causing it to be inaccessible to its intended users
+    - shutting down a network or service, causing it to be inaccessible to its intended users
+    - an application attack using <span style="color: #bb6600;">botnet</span> from multiple remote locations that flood a web application causing a degraded performance or a complete outage
   - ping of death behavior: 1) sending malformed or oversized packets w/ ping command; 2) packets fragmented into groups of 8 octets
   - smurf attack
     - a DDoS attack